Distributed algorithms for fractional coloring: Introduction

 The last observation implies in particular that $(2q\!:\! q)$-coloring trees takes $\Omega(n)$ rounds.
 On the other hand, trees can be colored with 3 colors in $O(\log n)$ rounds and this is best possible (even with 3 replaced by an arbitrary number of colors)~\cite{GPS88,L92}.
+The \emph{maximum average degree} of a graph $G$, denoted by $\mad(G)$, is the maximum of the average degrees of all the subgraphs $H$ of $G$.
 In Section~\ref{sec:sparse} we prove that, for every $\eps>0$, graphs of maximum average degree at most $2+\eps/40$ and large girth can be $(2+\eps)$-colored in $O_\eps(\log n)$ rounds with output size of $O(\tfrac1{\eps}\log \tfrac1{\eps})$ bits per vertex.